zhonglong/libstreaming/README.md

 ## What it does

-**libstreaming** is an API that allows you, with only a few lines of code, to stream the camera and/or microphone of an android powered device using RTP over UDP.
+**libstreaming** is an API that allows you, with only a few lines of code, to stream the screen and/or microphone/playback of an android powered device using RTP over UDP multicast.

 * Android 4.0 or more recent is required.
-* Supported encoders include H.264, H.263, AAC and AMR.
+* Supported encoders include H.264 and AAC.

 The first step you will need to achieve to start a streaming session to some peer is called 'signaling'.
 During this step you will contact the receiver and send a description of the incomming streams.
-You have three ways to do that with libstreaming.

-* With the RTSP client: if you want to stream to a Wowza Media Server, it's the way to go.
-[The example 3](https://github.com/fyhertz/libstreaming-examples#example-3) illustrates that use case.
-* With the RTSP server: in that case the phone will act as a RTSP server and wait for a RTSP client to request a stream.
-This use case is illustated in [the example 1](https://github.com/fyhertz/libstreaming-examples#example-1).
-* Or you use libstreaming without using the RTSP protocol at all, and signal the session using SDP over a protocol you like.
-[The example 2](https://github.com/fyhertz/libstreaming-examples#example-2) illustrates that use case.

-The full javadoc documentation of the API is available here: http://guigui.us/libstreaming/doc

 ## How does it work?
 You should really read this, it's important!